GWUvision/Hotels-50K/README.md

 python evaluate/convert_knn_to_probabilities.py input_knn_results_file.csv output_class_probabilities_file.csv
 ```

 This will convert the k-NN retrieval results into posterior probabilities which can then be used as the input to the multi-class log loss metric, and save the results out to 'output_class_probabilities_file.csv'.
-(This conversion code is quite slow to run and could likely use refactoring.)

 The following figure shows the log loss by hotel instance from the original Hotels50K paper (computed by converting the k-NN results to posterior probabilities, where k=100):